Powerball Double Play

 Where is Double Play available?

-Double Play is currently available in the following 14 locations - Colorado, Florida, Idaho, Indiana, Maryland, Michigan, Missouri, Montana, Nebraska, New Jersey, Pennsylvania, Puerto Rico, South Carolina, South Dakota, Tennessee and Washington.
+Double Play is currently available in the following 17 locations - Colorado, Florida, Idaho, Indiana, Maryland, Michigan, Missouri, Montana, Nebraska, New Jersey, New Mexico, Pennsylvania, Puerto Rico, South Carolina, South Dakota, Tennessee and Washington.
 More states and jurisdictions could join in the future.

 How Double Play Works